for the official #SydNYE newsletter

-More than 1 million spectators view the celebrations along the Sydney Harbour foreshore.
-The event reaches a global audience of more than 1 billion.
+More than 1 million spectators view the celebrations along the Sydney Harbour foreshore, and the event reaches a global audience of more than 1 billion.

-The stunning Sydney Harbour and famous Sydney Harbour Bridge take centre stage for 2 spectacular firework displays: the family fireworks at 9pm, and the main event at midnight.
+The stunning Sydney Harbour, famous Sydney Harbour Bridge and glorious Sydney Opera House will take centre stage for 2 spectacular firework displays: the family fireworks at 9pm, and the main event at midnight.

-Australia’s First People are recognised with a special bridge light show and harbour smoking ceremony as part of the Welcome to Country, which honours Sydney’s traditional custodians.
+Australia’s First Peoples are recognised with special Sydney Harbour Bridge lighting effects and harbour smoking ceremony as part of the Welcome to Country.

 months in the making